-This module introduces the basic financial statements, namely the balance sheet, the income statement and the cash flow statement.
-The basic pro-forma of these statements, how they are prepared, and their limitations are explained.
-It is imperative for business people to be able to interpret and analyse this information to support good decision-making.
-The Accounting Primer module is assessed by a multiple choice test in October.
-The marks will not count towards your final grade but it is a programme requirement that you pass it.
+Develop your understanding of the basic financial statements including the balance sheet, the income statement and the cash flow statement.
+You will learn about the basic pro-forma of these statements, how they are prepared, and their limitations.
+This knowledge will be useful for you to be able to interpret and analyse information to support good decision-making.

 Finance Careers Primer